mapbox/workshops/dfrost-2018-image-maketh-a-map/Readme.md

 ![image](https://d2mxuefqeaa7sj.cloudfront.net/s_DB0EA5140564ADD762B2C0391467A0B1752AB12F822276C533B3F444410B7A28_1521129732430_image.png)

   - Click on the water layer in the layer list
-  - When the layer panel opens, change the `Color` field to #11142c
+  - When the layer panel opens, change the `Color` field to #11142c, the water will look slightly darker than the background, making the layers easier to distinguish.
   - Click on the waterway layer in the layer list
   - When the layer panel opens, change the `Color` field to #11142c